return to Natural Dog Health Remedies

 Herbal Remedies for Dog Urinary Tract Infections

-Herbs can also be used effectively to address the problem of urinary tract infections in dogs from three approaches:
+Herbal remedies can be used to address the problem of urinary tract infections in dogs from three approaches:

 1. To get rid of the actual infection